saraid/philosophy-ruby/README.md

 - [x] Oh yeah, actually get my PGN parser in here.
 - [x] Figure out how to convert Game::Placement into notation safely.
   - [x] Figure out how to roll Game::Choice events back into Placements.
-- [ ] Generate a correct game object from the full state notation.
+- ~Generate a correct game object from the full state notation.~
-  - That might not work for players, since you can't reliably guarantee what players are present from the board state.
-Maybe I should add the current player list to the state notation?
+  - Nope.
+I think it's too difficult to figure out the consequences of choosing a particular parameter without knowing the last move.
+It might be possible to do this by encoding the full last move into the notation, but I'm not sure I'm comfortable with that yet.